 Today onwards, they will offer a winter covering to Jagannātha in such a way that if one has not taken darśana of Jagannātha before, one will not be able to recognize Him based on how He looks today.
 At the time of maṅgala-ārati, they wrap Jagannātha in a large quilt-like silken garment such that only a part of His face and eyes are visible, just as parents tightly wrap a new-born child keeping only a small portion of the face visible.

 Today Jagannātha will be offered a special khicrī called Karmābāi's khicrī.
 Once on Oḍana-ṣaṣṭhī, it so happened that in the temple of Jagannātha, bhoga could not be cooked on time because a child passed urine within thetemple premises so special purificatory* rites had to be performed as per the rules (nīti).
 As all the purificatory rites had to be followed in accordance to temple rules, the bhoga offering for Jagannātha got delayed.
-One lady named Karmābāi, realising that Jagannātha was not offered bhoga yet, quickly prepared a khicrī with whatever quantity of rice and dhāl (lentils) she possessed, adding ghee and other spices, and offered it to Jagannātha as bhoga.
+One lady named Karmābāi, realizing that Jagannātha was not offered bhoga yet, quickly prepared a khicrī with whatever quantity of rice and dhāl (lentils) she possessed, adding ghee and other spices, and offered it to Jagannātha as bhoga.
 She thought, ‘Why should Jagannātha fast on such a special tithi?’
 Later, in the temple, when the paṇḍā called out to Jagannātha in the afternoon to honour bhoga as was custom, Jagannātha did not come.
 On being asked, Jagannātha replied, “I have already had my meal.”
 Karmābāi was a dear devotee of Jagannātha, and her service mood was based on affection (prīti).

 In the Jagannātha Temple in Purī, on any given day, only pre-designated bhoga is offered to Jagannātha.
 No one can offer any other type of bhoga of their own volition.
 However, due to Jagannātha’s special reciprocation with Karmābāi, her khicrī bhoga has been permanently included to be offered to Jagannātha on the day of Oḍana-ṣaṣṭhī.
 In this way, Jagannātha proves that He accepts both – service based on rules as well as service based on affection.
 For those who worship Jagannātha with rules, He becomes obliged to follow those rules.
 And for those who serve Him with affection, Jagannātha becomes obliged to break the rules to accommodate His devotees’ loving services.